Custom built RV that looks like an airplane fuselage parked in the Arizona desert.

 Fuel costs for RV living typically range from $200 to $800 per month, depending on how far you travel and your RV’s fuel efficiency, which can vary between 5 and 15 miles per gallon for gas or diesel.
 My RV is closer to 5 miles per gallon.

 For example, a 500-mile trip in an RV that gets 10 MPG, with fuel priced at $3.50 per gallon, would cost about $175.
+Traveling slower (staying in one spot for 2 weeks) is the number one way to reduce your monthly fuel expenses.

 Insurance